NetAngels/forwarder/README.md

 forwarder
 =========

-A simple TCP packages forwarder.
+A simple TCP packages forwarder built on top of python `tornado` framework.
 It redirects TCP trafic between specified pairs of host and port.
 It has a similar behaviour to a standard Linux `redir` utility.

 `Forwarder` config looks like: